Farieamow/Manual-Testing-Projects/README.md

 ### Test Execution

-The test cases are executed using [insert testing framework/tool here], and the results are documented for analysis and review.
+The test cases are executed using Manual Testing, and the results are documented for analysis and review.
 Any issues or bugs encountered during testing are reported and addressed promptly to ensure the website's smooth operation.

 ### Test Environment

 - **Browsers:** Chrome, Firefox, Safari
 - **Devices:** Desktop, Tablet, Mobile
-- **Testing Framework:** [Specify testing framework/tool]
+- **Testing Framework:** Manual Testing

 ## Contributing